apache/cxf/distribution/src/main/release/samples/wsdl_first/README.txt

   ant server  (from one command line window) ant client  (from a second command line window)

+  You can also publish or consumer the demo webservice from spring

+  ant spring.server  (from one command line window) ant spring.client  (from a second command line window)

 To remove the code generated from the WSDL file and the .class files, run "ant clean".